donghyunjlim/NBA_Analysis/docs/p01-proposal.md

 |Appendix A: Questions| Do you have questions for your TA or instructor?
 Include them here.|

-# Title of Project: Project proposal
+# NBA Basketball Analysis: Project proposal
 ## Created by Steven, Jinsu, Jason, Eric
 ### Winter 2022

 ### Code Name
 > **Ideas**
+* NBA-A
+* Ballers

 ### Project title